 Thomas currently lives on a three-quarter-acre cat ranch in the Texas Hill Country with his wife, Teresa, and his three sons.
 When he isn’t working or writing, Thomas enjoys gardening and cooking with his family, taking vacations in the mountains with his friends, and playing lots of games of every variety.

-Amber is a UX certified graphic designer, instructional designer, & illustrator.
+Amber is the kobold running around the warrens with a calendar and a checklist.
+They are also a UX certified graphic designer, instructional designer, & illustrator.
 When they’re not playing TTRPGS, they’re losing lots of Magic the Gathering games, knitting, or drawing goblins.